Financial traders use their analytical minds to make quick and informed decisions about the buying and selling of assets for banks and other investors

 Work experience

 Pre-entry experience is not needed but vacation work, internships and placements will give you an advantage.
-For further information see individual company websites.
+See individual company websites for opportunities and how to apply.

 Major investment banks recruit graduate trainees and offer internships or work experience, with some offering insight days for first-year students.
 Closing dates are normally in late October and early November for opportunities starting in the following summer or autumn.
 Banks may start to fill positions once applications open, so you're strongly advised to apply early.